 Pressure sensitivity: At 8192 levels of pressure, the Gaomon (See our full review) PD Drawing tablet feels seamless when sketching.
 The screen display is quite responsive to the pen so that as you draw long lines, there are no breaks in the displayed image.

 Tilt technology: A 60-degree tilt technology simulates the effect of special strokes.
 Press lightly and it comes out as a thin line; press harder on the pen and the lines thicken.

 Related: See the best Digital writing Pads (electronic notebooks)

-The GAOMOM PD1161 works with Windows and macOS only.
+The GAOMOM PD1161 is a well built draw tablet with a screen and works with Windows and macOS only.
 Most of your favorite drawing software will work with it, including Adobe Photoshop, Adobe Illustrator, Krita, Corel Paintshop Pro and so many more.

-2. Huion KAMVAS Pro 13: Best Cheap Drawing Tablet with Screen Built In from Huion
+2. Huion KAMVAS Pro 13: Best mid range Drawing Tablet with Screen Built In from Huion

 Why it’s good: The 13-inch screen of the Huion KAMVAS Pro 13 is just right, considering its 1080p resolution; any screen larger would result in pixelated images.